dreamcatchme/documentation-markdown/api/pyota/FetchTX.md

 <p>This tutorial explains how to fetch existing transactions using IRI and the Python IOTA client library.</p>

-<h2>How it works</h2>

-<p>Every IOTA node (mainly IRI at this point) exposes several API endpoints that can be used to do various things.
-One of them is getting transactions to approve when you are sending a transaction (<code>getTips</code>), another is for sending a transaction/bundle to the tangle (<code>attachToTangle</code>) and others are there to fetch transaction data from the tangle like <code>getBalances</code>, <code>findTransactions</code> or <code>getTrytes</code>.
-Every client library made for IOTA will use these exposed API endpoints to interact with the Tangle through a node.
-An API reference can be found <a href="https://iota.readme.io/reference">here</a> describing all available methods and examples that show how to interact with them. </p>

-<p>The IRI API is pretty low-level, you will need to do a lot yourself and know a lot about the IOTA protocol in-depth if you want to use it directly for sending and receiving transactions.
-To make it easier for a developer several client libraries are available to abstract the most common functionality for you making it easier to interact with the tangle through your programming language of choice.
-Currently we have client libraries available in Javascript (Typescript), C, C++, Java, Go and Python.
-We always recommend using one of our up-to-date and official libraries instead of interacting directly with IRI through the API in order to avoid mistakes and to make it easier on yourself to interact with the Tangle.</p>

-<p>In this tutorial we will be using the <a href="https://github.com/iotaledger/iota.lib.py">iota.lib.py</a> library for Python, this will be very similar to how the other client libraries work. </p>
+<p>In this tutorial we will be using the <a href="https://github.com/iotaledger/iota.lib.py">iota.lib.py</a> library for Python, this will be very similar to how the other client libraries work.</p>

 <h2>Prerequisites</h2>